U.S. blames Iran for attack on oil tankers, Tehran calls accusation alarming

 Iran has repeatedly warned it would block the Strait of Hormuz, a narrow channel between the Iranian and Omani coastlines, if it is barred from selling oil.

-The Trump administration said in May it would send troops and other forces to the Middle East, citing Iranian threats.
+The Trump administration said in May it would send troops and other forces to the Middle East, citing Iranian threats, a move Tehran has called “psychological warfare”.

-Tehran has called the move “psychological warfare” and said the U.S. moves offered more of a target than a threat to Iran.

-Responding to rising regional tension, U.N.
-Secretary-General Antonio Guterres told a U.N.
-Security Council meeting on Thursday that the world could not afford “a major confrontation in the Gulf region”.
+Responding to rising tension, U.N.
+Secretary-General Antonio Guterres told the U.N.
+Security Council on Thursday the world could not afford “a major confrontation in the Gulf region”.

+The European Union and China have each called for restraint from all sides.

-Iran and the United States have both said they want to avoid a war.
+Iran and the United States have both said they want to avoid war.
+Iran has said it would not start a conflict but would deliver a “crushing response” to any attack.
+The U.S. military has said “a war with Iran is not in our strategic interest.”

-Iranian President Hassan Rouhani said on Wednesday before that attacks: “Iran will never initiate a war but will give a crushing response to any aggression.”

-U.S. Central Command said on Thursday: “We will defend our interests, but a war with Iran is not in our strategic interest, nor in the best interest of the international community.”

 Pompeo said U.S. policy was to make economic and diplomatic efforts to bring Iran back to negotiations on a broader deal.